py-bbn

 True if the specified cluster (lhs) is subset of the clusters, False otherwise.

-pybbn.associational.marginalize(P: DataFrame, nodes: list[str]) DataFrame
+pybbn.associational.marginalize(P: ArrayPotential, nodes: list[str]) ArrayPotential

 Marginalize the potential keeping only the nodes specified.